Renaming and Destructuring Variables in ES6

 It can be hard to write DRY (Don't Repeat Yourself) code when dealing with nested data, often running into situations where you end up writing very similar or repetitive code.
 Let's look at a quick example, using data from the Open Weather API which until very recently I used right here on my personal website to determine the current weather here in Brighton when a visitor came to the site (I now use a BBC feed):

-When presented with this data, you might opt to extract the current weather condition's main name and description using dot notation like this:
+When presented with this data, you might extract the first current weather condition's main name and description using dot and bracket notation like this:

 const main = data.weather[0].main;const description = data.weather[0].description;